Day: Twilight

-Twilight is the period before sunset and after sunrise in which there is natural light but no direct sunlight.
-Twilight can be subdivided into dawn or dusk, or into civil twilight, nautical twilight, and astronomical twilight.
-Civil twilight begins when the sun is 6 degrees below the horizon; nautical begins at 12 degrees, and astronomical begins at 18 degrees.
+Twilight is the period before sunrise and after sunset in which there is natural light but no direct sunlight.
+The morning twilight begins at dawn and ends at sunrise, while the evening twilight begins at sunset and ends at dusk.
+Both periods of twilight can be divided into civil twilight, nautical twilight, and astronomical twilight.
+Civil twilight is when the sun is up to 6 degrees below the horizon; nautical when it is up to 12 degrees below, and astronomical when it is up to 18 degrees below.